shengchenyang/AyugeSpiderTools/README_en.rst

    + 9).demo_aiohttp_example: Scenarios using aiohttp to request.
    + 10).demo_aiohttp_test: Example of using scrapy aiohttp in a specific project.

-   + 11).demo_proxy_one: Example of using dynamic tunnel proxy with "kuaidaili.com".
+   - 11).demo_proxy_one: Example of using dynamic tunnel proxy with "kuaidaili.com".(removed)
-   + 12).demo_proxy_two: Example of using dedicated proxies with "kuaidaili.com".
+   - 12).demo_proxy_two: Example of using dedicated proxies with "kuaidaili.com".(removed)
+   + 37).demo_proxy: Universal proxy middleware.
    + 14).demo_crawl: Example of supporting scrapy CrawlSpider.

    # Example of supporting Item "Loaders feature" in this library